 Chicken meat is a highly nutritious source of protein that is essential in the human diet.
 Chicken meat contains various essential nutrients such as protein, vitamin D, iron, and calcium, all of which are important for the health of the body.
 One type of chicken meat that can be utilized is free-range chicken.
 Free-range chicken meat is an excellent medium for the growth of pathogenic and non-pathogenic microorganisms and bacteria that can cause damage to the meat.
 Therefore, processing and preservation techniques are needed to prevent damage to the meat.

-One form of traditionally preserved meat that has been widely practiced by communities since ancient times is dendeng.
-Dendeng is a food product that falls under the category of Intermediate Moisture Meat Products (IMF) with a moderate moisture content of around 10-15% and an Aw between 0.6-0.9.
+One form of traditionally preserved meat that has been widely practiced by communities since ancient times is dendeng (mention background of the product with reference).
+Dendeng is a food product that falls under the category of Intermediate Moisture Meat Products (IMF) with a moderate moisture content of around 10-15% and an aw between 0.6-0.9.
 This allows dendeng to have an elastic texture and a longer shelf life because the low moisture content inhibits the growth of microorganisms that can cause spoilage (Wardana et al., 2024).
 In the traditional dendeng production process, the meat generally undergoes spontaneous fermentation.
-The environmental conditions inside the dendeng cause several undesirable microorganisms, such as pathogenic bacteria and mold, to grow easily.
+The environmental (textural) conditions inside the dendeng cause several undesirable microorganisms, such as pathogenic bacteria and mold, to grow easily.
 The main problem that occurs is that the fermentation process is uncontrolled, resulting in varying dendeng quality.
 The addition of lactic acid bacteria starter in the fermentation process of dendeng is expected to create natural competition between bacteria so that the fermentation process can be controlled and the desired changes can be achieved.

-Fermentation of chicken dendeng is carried out by adding lactic acid bacteria, one of which is Lactobacillus plantarum, which is the most commonly used lactic acid bacteria (LAB) in meat fermentation processes.
+Fermentation of chicken dendeng is carried out by adding lactic acid bacteria, one of which is Lactobacillus plantarum, which is the most commonly used lactic acid bacteria (LAB) in meat fermentation processes (source).
 Lactobacillus plantarum is capable of producing lactic acid during the fermentation process, thereby lowering the pH of the chicken dendeng.
 A common problem in chicken dendeng storage is rancidity due to oxidation accelerated by the presence of peroxides (Zhao et al., 2023).
 According to Aminah et al. (2015), moringa leaf powder (Moringa Oliefera L.) contain high levels of antioxidants and antimicrobials.
 This suggests that moringa can function as a natural preservative and extend shelf life.
 Based on the above description, research is needed to determine the effect of adding moringa leaf powder and bacterial fermentation on free-range chicken dendeng in terms of moisture content, aw, organoleptic test, and Lab* color.

 2. material and methods